nccgroup/log4j-jndi-be-gone/README.md

 # Caveats

-* log4j-jndi-be-gone will not work if the log4j library has been obfuscated or if its class packages/names have been modified.
+* log4j-jndi-be-gone might not work if the log4j library has been heavily obfuscated.

+* It might block calls to a benign `lookup` method if the declaring class internal structure happens to resemble the `JndiLookup` class.
+(See above).

 * `log4j-jndi-be-gone-1.0.0-standalone.jar` bundles in Byte Buddy.
 If you already use Byte Buddy, you may run into issues with it.
 Try